Towards a valid bibliometric measure of epistemic breadth of researchers: Literature review

 Jia, Wang, \& Szymanski (\citeproc{ref-jia2017quantifying}{2017}) measure `research interest change' of physicists as the cosine similarity of Physics and Astronomy Classification Scheme (PACS) class vectors of papers from the beginning and end of careers.
 They find that physics researchers have a small number of core topics they engage with repeatedly and a larger number of peripheral topics of lower importance to them.
 The sequence of engagement with topics is not random but rather clustered in time.
 Recently studied topics are more likely to be revisited than earlier ones.
 The particular subjects which researchers change to are typically relatively closely related to their previous subjects rather than epistemically distant ones.
 Hence, differences of the subjects are discussed on the basis of the temporal aspect, that is, as to whether they are novel or related to existing research, rather than how these topics are different from each other.
 It is possible that this overlooks situations in which a researcher engages with divergent topics concurrently.

 Tripodi et al. (\citeproc{ref-tripodi2020knowledge}{2020}) investigate how physicists diversify their research topic portfolio, for which they use APS publication and PACS classification data.
-Influential factors for researchers to expand into new fields are how closely related the knowledge is and how many researchers already active in the new field they can collaborate with.
+Influential factors for researchers to expand into new fields are how closely related the knowledge is and how many researchers who are already active in the new field they can collaborate with.
 The social relatedness factor, derived from the co-authorship network, is the dominant one of the two.
-In other words, within physics, the limiting factor in being able to engage with new topics is not how related a new topic is to a researcher's prior topics but how well the researcher can access potential collaborators in the new topic.
+In other words, within physics, the constraining factor for being able to engage with new topics is not how related a new topic is to a researcher's prior topics, but how well the researcher can access potential collaborators already familiar with the new topic.

 Enduri, Reddy, \& Jolad (\citeproc{ref-enduri2015does}{2015}) also use PACS codes to measure topic diversity of physics papers and authors, proposing a topic diversity indicator which takes advantage of the hierarchical tree structure of the classification system.
 To compute the class diversity of an author, the diversity of the union of all PACS classes of all of the author's publications are considered.
 Some increase in the fraction of high-diversity authors across the observation period is reported.
 Moderate diversity papers are cited more frequently than those with low or high diversity.